cyrilanderson/Deep-Learning-ND-Projects/README.md

                ~67% accuracy of testset after training
 3. Project 3 - LSTM RNN to generate Moe's Tavern scripts from The Simpsons based on a training set of scripts from the actual series.
 Built in Tensorflow.
 4. Project 4 - SeqToSeq model based on LSTM cell for translating simple sentences from English to French.
 Built in Tensorflow.
 5. Project 5 - Convolutional GAN to generate realistic faces, trained on CelebA dataset.
+Built in Tensorflow.